 Some places on our planet seem to lend themselves to the imagination, that is to the image of the mind, to putting eyes closed and attempting to place yourself somewhere you’ve never been.
 Think about it: there are endless beautiful places on Earth that evince all manner of beauty, but among them, there are a few special places whose reputation so precedes them.

-A few ideas on how walking up a big pile of volcanic rocks in Africa can teach you something about life.
+A few ideas on how climbing Mount Kilimanjaro to the top of Africa can teach you something about life.

 For some, climbing Mt.
 Kilimanjaro is another check box on a “to do” list.
 For me it turned out to be a journey — in its own way, an epic exercise in achievement.